Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

-The goal of this project is to find ways to optimally deploy the superinfecting Citrus tristeza virus (CTV)-based vector to prevent existing field trees from development of the HLB disease and to treat trees that already established the disease.
-Plant material that will be used in this project has been prepared in our greenhouse.
-Using plant material and inoculum sources that are already available, we are conducting initial experiments to examine the levels of multiplication of the superinfecting CTV vector in trees infected with different field isolates of CTV.
-To examine the effect of preexisting CTV infections on multiplication of the superinfecting vector in inoculated citrus trees, we first graft-inoculated sweet orange trees with the T36 or T30 isolate of CTV, the isolates that were propagated in our greenhouse, as well as with CTV-infected material obtained from field.
+In this project we are examining ways to optimally deploy the superinfecting Citrus tristeza virus (CTV)-based vector to prevent existing field trees from development of the HLB disease and to treat trees that already established the disease.
+We are conducting initial experiments to examine the levels of multiplication of the superinfecting CTV vector in trees infected with different field isolates of CTV.
+We already prepared plant material that will be used in this project.
+Inoculum sources (different isolates of CTV propagated in the greenhouse as well as collected on the field) are also available.
+A series of experiments to assess the effect of preexisting CTV infections on multiplication of the superinfecting vector in inoculated citrus trees are ongoing.
+We first graft-inoculated sweet orange trees with the T36 or T30 isolate of CTV, the isolates that were propagated in our greenhouse, as well as with CTV-infected material obtained from field.
+In different experiment sets we are using isolates that contain only single strains and isolates that contain mixtures of strains for primary inoculations.
 Trees with developed CTV infection along with uninfected control trees were challenged by graft-inoculation with the superinfecting vector carrying a GFP gene.
 The latter protein is used as a marker protein in this assay, which production represents a measure of vector multiplication.
-The trees are now awaiting further examination for which tissue samples from the challenged trees will be observed under the fluorescence microscope to evaluate the ability of the vector to superinfect trees that were earlier infected with the other isolates of the virus.
-Levels of GFP fluorescence will be monitored and compared between samples from trees with and without preexisting CTV infection.
-Another objective is to select rootstock/scion combinations that would support the highest levels of superinfecting vector multiplication and thus, highest levels of expression of the foreign protein of interest from this vector.
-For this purpose, we are preparing trees of Valencia and Hamlin sweet oranges and Duncan and Ruby Red grapefruit on three different rootstocks: Swingle citrumelo, Carrizo citrange, and Citrus macrophylla.
-The plants will be used for the experiments similar to the experiments described above.
+The trees are now being examined to evaluate level of replication of superinfecting virus.
+Tissue samples from the challenged trees are observed under the fluorescence microscope to evaluate the ability of the vector to superinfect trees that were earlier infected with the other isolates of the virus.
+Levels of GFP fluorescence are monitored and compared between samples from trees with and without preexisting CTV infection.
+For another objective, to select rootstock/scion combinations that would support the highest levels of superinfecting vector multiplication and thus, highest levels of expression of the foreign protein of interest from this vector, we are preparing trees of Valencia and Hamlin sweet oranges and Duncan and Ruby Red grapefruit on three different rootstocks: Swingle citrumelo, Carrizo citrange, and Citrus macrophylla.
+The plants are now growing and later will be used for the experiments similar to the experiments described above.

 Category: Horticultural & Management